-All departments and divisions of the Port shall submit to the Executive Director at such times and in such form as he or she shall prescribe, reports showing all suppliesSupplies which are no longer used or which have become obsolete or worn out ("surplus").
+All departments and divisions of the Port shall submit to the Executive Director at such times and in such form as he or she shall prescribe, reports showing all supplies which are no longer used or which have become obsolete or worn out ("surplus").
 The Executive Director shall have authority as follows:

-- A. Exchange or trade-in the surplus suppliesSupplies towards the purchasePurchase of new suppliesSupplies, regardless of the value. - B. Dispose of the surplus suppliesSupplies with an aggregate value less than twentyor equal to fifty thousand dollars (\$2050,000).
+- A. Exchange or trade-in the surplus supplies towards the purchase Purchase of new supplies Supplies, regardless of the value. - B. Dispose of the surplus supplies Supplies with an aggregate value less than twentyor equal to fifty thousand dollars (\$2050,000).
 Except as otherwise prohibited by law, the Executive Director may dispose of surplus supplies) which have become unsuitable for Port use, by selling at public auction or private sale, scrapping or recycling, destroying or abandoning, and-/or donating to public organizations, charitable and civic or non-profit organizations.

-Disposal of surplus suppliesSupplies exceeding an aggregate value of twentyfifty thousand dollars (\$2050,000) shall require Board approval.
+Disposal of surplus supplies supplies exceeding an aggregate value of twentyfifty thousand dollars (\$2050,000) shall require Board approval.